cathalnoonan/dotfiles_ubuntu/README.md

    > **Note**:
    > - Setup will take a few minutes.
    > - The sudo password may be requested during this process.
-   > - You will need to enter `Y` / `ENTER` during the process.
+   > - You will need to type `Y` and/or press `ENTER` during the process.
-   > - Docker setup will introduce one or two 20 second delays while running this command.
+   > - Docker setup might introduce one or two 20 second delays while running this command.

 5. Reload config
    ```sh